Adam Graves: Personal life

-Awards
+Awards and honors

-During the 1993–94 season, Graves was awarded with the King Clancy Memorial Trophy, which is given annually to the NHL player who best exemplifies leadership qualities or has made a noteworthy humanitarian contribution to his community.
-Graves also won the NHL foundation award during the 1999–2000 season.
-This award is given annually to the player who applies core values of hockey, commitment and teamwork to enrich the lives of people in the community.
-During the 1991–92, 1992–93, 1993–94, 1998–99 and 1999–2000 seasons, Graves received the Steven McDonald Award, given annually to the Rangers player who goes "above and beyond the call of duty", named after a paralyzed New York Police Department officer Steven McDonald.
+During the 1993–94 season, Graves was awarded with the King Clancy Memorial Trophy, which is given annually to the NHL player who best exemplifies leadership qualities or has made a noteworthy humanitarian contribution to his community; he served as Celebrity Chairman of New York's Family Dynamic program, a charity aimed at assisting abused children.
+At the conclusion of the 1999–2000 season, Graves was awarded the NHL Foundation Player Award, which was given annually to the player who “applies the core values of hockey – commitment, perseverance and teamwork – to enrich the lives of people in his community.”
+In five seasons (1991–92, 1992–93, 1993–94, 1998–99 and 1999–2000) Graves received the Steven McDonald Extra Effort Award, given annually to the Rangers player who goes "above and beyond the call of duty" (the award is named in honor of New York City Detective Steven McDonald, who was shot and injured in the line of duty).

-The Players' Player Award which is given to the best "team player" as voted on by the players was also won by Graves in 1991–92, 1992–93, 1994–95 and 1998–99.
-In the 1992–93 and 1993–94 seasons, Graves won the Rangers Most Valuable Player Award given to the Rangers most valuable player as voted on by the media.
-Also during the 1992–93 season, Graves was given the "Rangers Good Guy" award.
-During the Rangers' Stanley Cup-winning season, Graves was awarded the Frank Boucher Trophy, given by the Rangers Fan Club given to the most popular player on and off the ice.
-Graves was awarded the "Rangers Fan Club Ceil Saidel Memorial Award" during the 1995–96, 1996–97 and 1999–2000 seasons.
-This award is for dedication on and off the ice.
-In 1993, Graves also awarded the "Crumb Bum Award" given annually for services to New York youngsters as voted on by the media.
-Another "Good Guy" award Graves won was The Sporting News "Good guy" award in 2000.
-Along with other professional athletes such as Al Leiter, Troy Aikman and Terry Cummings this award was given to charitable and community service efforts.
-He also won the Bill Masterton Memorial Trophy in the 2000–01 season.
+He was awarded the Bill Masterton Memorial Trophy in the 2000–01 season.

 On February 3, 2009, the New York Rangers retired Graves' No. 9 jersey before a game against the Atlanta Thrashers, joining fellow 1994 Stanley Cup champion teammates Brian Leetch, Mark Messier and Mike Richter, as well as Rod Gilbert and Ed Giacomin in the rafters of Madison Square Garden. #9 was also retired for Graves by his junior hockey team, the Windsor Spitfires.
 In the 2009 book 100 Ranger Greats, the authors ranked Graves at No. 13 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.